-When you completely discharge a MacBook with an M1 processor and the device runs out of power, it will lose the date and time on the next boot.
+When you completely discharge a MacBook with an M1, M2 or M3 processor and the device runs out of power, it will lose the date and time on the next boot.

 Normally there is a backup battery on a mainboard, which keeps the time and date in such a case.
 I cannot yet say what Apple has done here exactly and why the problem occurs.
 But I have a solution for you.